PointCloudLibrary/pcl/doc/tutorials/content/range_image_visualization.rst

     pcl_sleep (0.01);
   ...

-ImageWidgetWX::spinOnce() handles the current events of the RangeImageVisualizer and viewer.spinOnce(100) does the same for the 3D viewer (giving it 100ms time).
+range_image_widget.spinOnce() handles the current events of the RangeImageVisualizer and viewer.spinOnce() does the same for the 3D viewer.

 Additionally there is the possibility to always update the 2D range image to correspond to the current percpective in the viewer window, which is activated using the command line parameter -l: